 Keep in mind that many court-related matters should not be handled by oneself.
-If you are facing a court hearing at the Powder Springs Municipal Court because criminal charges have been filed against you, you need the best defense possible to ensure a favorable result.
-At The Waltman Firm, we are dedicated to protecting the rights of the accused in the Powder Springs area, and we’re prepared to protect yours, too.
-Contact us today at 770-235-1015 for a free consultation or read on for more information on navigating the local court system.
+If you are facing a court hearing at the Municipal Court of Powder Springs because criminal charges have been filed against you, you need the best defense possible to ensure a favorable result.
+At The Waltman Firm, we are dedicated to protecting the rights of the accused in the area or the city of Powder Springs, and we’re prepared to protect yours, too.
+Contact us today at 770-235-1015 to book a consultation or read on for more information on navigating the local court system.

 Powder Springs Municipal Court GA COVID-19 Guidelines